-EXMAR has taken delivery of LPG/C KALLO and LPG/C KRUIBEKE - 38,000 m3 from Hanjin Heavy Industries and Construction (HHIC - Subic Bay) - in April and July respectively.
+EXMAR has taken delivery of LPG/C KALLO and LPG/C KRUIBEKE - 38,000 m from Hanjin Heavy Industries and Construction (HHIC - Subic Bay) - in April and July respectively.
 Both vessels have found short-term employment in ammonia and LPG, trading East of Suez.
-In June, EXMAR ordered an MGC newbuilding contract at Hyundai Heavy Industries with expected delivery mid-2018, bringing the orderbook to three Midsize vessels with deliveries between the fourth quarter of 2018
+In June, EXMAR ordered an MGC newbuilding contract at Hyundai Heavy Industries with expected delivery mid-2018, bringing the orderbook to three Midsize vessels with deliveries between the fourth quarter of 2017 and third quarter of 2018.